Tetrakern/fictioneer/ACTIONS.md

 ---

 ### `do_action( 'fictioneer_after_oauth_user', $user, $args )`
-Fires after an user has been successfully created or logged-in via the OAuth 2.0 protocol.
+Fires after a user has been successfully created or logged-in via the OAuth 2.0 protocol.

 **Parameters:**
 * $user (WP_User) – The user object.